ksalzke/defer-tag-omnifocus-plugin/README.md

 1. Download the [latest release](https://github.com/ksalzke/synced-preferences-for-omnifocus/releases/latest).
 2. Unzip the downloaded file.
 3. Move the `.omnifocusjs` file to your OmniFocus plug-in library folder (or open it to install).
-4. Open the 'Run OF Plugin - Update Tag Status' Keyboard Maestro macro file and install it in Keyboard Maestro.
+4. Open the 'Run OF Plug-in - Update Tag Status' Keyboard Maestro macro file and install it in Keyboard Maestro.

 # Usage

 ## '🏷 Tag Scheduling' Storage and 'Scheduler' Tasks

-This plugin uses a project inside a dropped folder named (both named `🏷 Tag Scheduling`) to store its data, which is then synced using the regular OmniFocus sync method (like any other projects and tasks in the database would be).
-This is created automatically by the plugin when it is needed.
+This plug-in uses a project inside a dropped folder named (both named `🏷 Tag Scheduling`) to store its data, which is then synced using the regular OmniFocus sync method (like any other projects and tasks in the database would be).
+This is created automatically by the plug-in when it is needed.

-For the purposes of this plugin, a scheduled tag status change is represented by a 'scheduler' task inside this project with the following attributes:
+For the purposes of this plug-in, a scheduled tag status change is represented by a 'scheduler' task inside this project with the following attributes:

 * Name starts with `AVAILABLE` or `DEFERRED`.
 (What follows is ignored by the script; I suggest using something meaningful to you e.g. `AVAILABLE from Saturday 1pm`).